pratikshya36/spider_webdev_task3/README.md

    ![mark](https://user-images.githubusercontent.com/28576445/27852786-2098e610-617e-11e7-88e5-ec55d9280769.PNG)
    1.I added an addListener event such that when the user clicks on the map, a marker is set there.Latitude and longitude are obtained from LatLng object.

+   # STEP-7:CREATING THE TEMPERATURE GRAPH
+   I used 2 concepts here:
+   1.LOCAL STORAGE  2.CANVAS.JS

+   1.LOCAL STORAGE:It is used to store data in the web browser.
+   It can be used by localStorage object.
+   Data can be stored by localStorage.setItem("give id to the data to be sent",data).
+   I created an array of objects which stores the location of the place and temperature of that place and named the array as "datapoints".
+   Since local storage stores strings,array is converted to string using JSON.strigify() to convert the JSON objects to strings.
+   Data can be obtained back from local storage using  localStorage.getItem('id given to the data sent').
+   The string data is converted back to JSON object using JSON.parse() method.
+   I am removing the data from local storage using localStorage.removeItem('id of the data sent').

+   2.CANVAS.JS:

    # DESCRIPTION OF FUNCTIONS USED:
-   1.initMap() : It is used to set up the google map and is also used foe autocompletion purpose.It calls temperature1()and mark().
+   1.initMap() : It is used to set up the google map and is also used for autocompletion purpose.It calls temperature1()and mark().
    2.temperature1(),temperature2(),temperature3(),temperature4():They are used to find the temperature of 1st,2nd,3rd and 4th cities to be displayed in the current viewport.
     I tried in a loop but it didn't work.So had to create 4 functions.
    3.info_window() :It is used to display the infowindows.